-- Establish a National Child Poverty Target: Codify a national commitment to cut the U.S. child poverty rate in half within a decade, as proposed in the Child Poverty Reduction Act (S. 1630/H.R.
-3381 in the 115th Congress). - Provide Emergency TANF Assistance: Establish an emergency assistance fund of at least \$5 billion to families with children, including children being cared for by kin, through the Temporary Assistance for Needy Families (TANF) program.
-This emergency assistance should be paired with a nationwide suspension of the requirement for state programs to comply with the Work Participation Rate and suspend the federal benefit time limit.
+- Establish a National Child Poverty Target: Codify a national commitment to cut the U.S. child poverty rate in half within a decade, as proposed in the Child Poverty Reduction Act (S. 4115/H.R.
+7419) - Provide Emergency Assistance: Establish an emergency assistance fund of at least \$10 billion for children and families, including children being cared for by kin, by including the Pandemic TANF Assistance Act (S. 3672) in any final package.
+This legislation not only includes an emergency assistance fund, but also suspension of the requirement for state programs to comply with the Work Participation Rate and suspend the federal benefit time limit.